Umka: Population

 Umka is classified as an urban settlement (town), but many published sources refer to it as varošica (small town) even though statistically there is no such classification.
 The settlement experienced high growth of population after World War II, but has stagnated in the last four decades.
 New tourist settlement (vikend naselje) is built on the bank of the Sava.
 According to the 2011 census, the population of Umka was 5,272.
 Umka makes a continuous built-up urban area with the neighboring urban settlements of Pećani (pop.
 562 in 2011) and Rucka (pop.
 316).

 Economy

+Umka was known for its beach on the Sava's bank, "the most beautiful beach on Sava".
+It was a busy port.
+In 1928, a railway tunnel was dug at Umka.
+It was part of the Belgrade-Dubrovnik narrow gauge railway.
+The 1,620 m long tunnel was later abandoned when the narrow gauge railways were discontinued and the gas pipeline was conducted through a part of it.
+As of 2018, the entrance into the tunnel is accessible.

+The 1967–1972 construction of the massive Iron Gate I Hydroelectric Power Station on the Danube created the Lake Đerdap, and elevated water level hundreds of kilometers upstream, including Danube's tributaries, so the Sava flooded former bank in Umka suitable for docking and further augmented problem with landslides.
+The railroad was discontinued by the early 1970s.
+The administrative status changed (Umka used to be a seat of the district and of the municipality), typical local architectural physiognomy also began to changed, and the town began to stagnate.

 Umka was well known in former Yugoslavia for its two major factories: Zelengora, the knitted goods manufacturer and general representative for the Speedo swimsuits, and Umka cardboard factory.
 Both factories followed the destiny of other companies during the economic collapse in the 1990s.
 Umka also has an advanced agricultural farm.